 - at least 6 inches for sleds (snow machines, snowmobiles)

-- at least 7–12 inches for light cars
+- a minimum of 7–12 inches for light cars

 - at least 14–16 inches for full-sized trucks